-(We here consider terraces to be large, if they exhibit a width of at least 20-30 nm, and they extend mostly over the entire scan area in the other direction, which from experimental reasons was limited to 100 nm imes100 nm.)
-These areas, which shall be referred to as an ordered 2D crystalline phase, mostly extend over the entire terrace, from step to step (see also SI II), while phase boundaries to an adjacent 2D liquid or 2D gas phase were largely orthogonal to the steps.
-From the reasons given above it was mostly not possible to determine the lengths of these areas, as they exceeded at least in one direction the STM scan area.
+(depicted as I, II, III, IV), which are covered with the adsorbed IL species in different ways.
+On terrace I, we find a large, long-range ordered and homogeneous adsorbate phase without any internal domain boundaries.
+These large ordered areas are solely observed on large silver terraces; small domains or islands of that phase, separated by domain boundaries or other phases, have not been observed on these terraces.
+(We here consider terraces to be large, if they exhibit a width of at least 20 - 30 nm, and they extend mostly over the entire scan area in the other direction, which from experimental reasons was limited to $100 \text{ nm} \times 100 \text{ nm}$.)
+These areas, which shall be referred to as an ordered 2D crystalline phase, mostly extend over the entire terrace, from step to step (see also SI II), while phase boundaries to adjacent 2D liquid or 2D gas phase were largely orthogonal to the steps.
+From the reasons given above it was mostly not possible to determine the lengths of these areas as they exceeded at least in one direction the STM scan area.
 Note that at large terraces, at least close to the steps, we also observed regions where the IL adsorbates are arranged in a disordered way, which will henceforth be referred to as a 2D glass phase.
-Terrace II (Figure 1a), which is only \sim 10 nm wide, shows an apparently uncovered, adsorbate-free region; at least there is no adlayer structure visible, neither ordered nor disordered.
-Noisy features in the fast scanning direction are again attributed to highly mobile adsorbed species; that is, also this area is not free of adsorbates.
+Terrace II (Figure 1a), which is only ~ 10 nm wide, shows an apparently uncovered, adsorbate free region, at least there is no adlayer structure visible, neither ordered nor disordered.
+Noisy features in the fast scanning direction are again attributed to highly mobile adsorbed species, i.e., also this area is not free of adsorbates.
 At the left side of terrace II, two islands with arbitrary shapes grow from the step.
 At the present resolution, these islands consist of single dots, which are arranged in a disordered way (see below).
 Terrace III (Figure 1a) shows a larger region covered with a disordered 2D glass phase, which extends from the left to the right step.
 Finally, terrace IV (Figure 1 a) is nearly completely filled with the disordered 2D glass phase.